apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/externalloginmodule.md

 _todo_

-See [LDAP](ldap.html) for further information about the `LDAPIdentityProvider` implementation shipped with Oak.
+See [External Identity Management](identitymanagement.html) for further information regarding the identity management API defined by Oak.
+Section [LDAP](ldap.html) further describes the `LDAPIdentityProvider` implementation shipped with Oak.

 #### User and Group Synchronization